 Angiosarcomas.
 These cancers start in blood or lymph vessels.

-cancers are often found in the abdomen or uterus.
-But they can also start in other
+often found in the abdomen or uterus.
+But they can also start in other parts of the

-These cancers most often occur in the hip, knee, ankle, or shoulder.
+often occur in the hip, knee, ankle, or shoulder.
 They are more common in young adults

 How soft tissue sarcoma starts and grows